|

 walking distance of each other.
 There you also have lots of restaurants to choose from—plus all of the

-cultural amenities are within walking distance including The Boston
+cultural amenities are within walking distance including the

-Alternatively there are several places listed below that you can stay that
+Alternatively there are several places listed below where you can stay

-are within a 5-10 minute drive from us.
+are all within a 5-10 minute drive from us.

 550 Winter Street, Waltham |